AndreasFaust/react-raster/README.md

 ### Group Boxes inside custom components

 React Raster automatically detects, if a Grid or Box contains other Boxes.
 This is important to keep the grid adjusted.
 If you want to combine certain Boxes or groupings of Boxes into a custom component, you have to tell react-raster, that this component contains Boxes.
-This is done by setting **hasChildBoxes**.
+This is done by setting **hasChildBoxes** on the parent Grid/Box:

 ```jsx
   const MyChildBoxes = () => (